Nicholaswogan/photochem/docs/docs/build_from_source.md

 ## Building in place without `pip`

 It is also useful to build the code without installing it.
-Run the following commands from the root directory of the Photochem repository.
+After activating the relevant conda environment, run the following commands from the root directory of the Photochem repository.

 ```sh
 mkdir build